RebelToolbox/RebelDocumentation/tutorials/3d/procedural_geometry/index.rst

 Procedural geometry
 ===================

-There are many ways to procedurally generate geometry in Godot.
+There are many ways to procedurally generate geometry in Rebel Engine.
 In this tutorial series we will explore a few of them.
 Each technique has its own benefits and drawbacks, so it is best to understand each one and how it can be useful in a given situation.